-- (g) The employment premises have been empty for six months or more and during that time actively marketed without securing a viable alternative employment use - (h) Equivalent, or better, provision is made, elsewhere within the settlement boundary, to replace the proposed loss of local employment space.
+VII.
+The employment premises have been empty for a significant period of time and during that time actively marketed without securing a viable alternative employment use

+VIII.
+Equivalent, or better, provision is made, elsewhere within the settlement boundary, to replace the proposed loss of local employment space.